hoovytim/random_tf2_meme/README.md

-# random_tf2_meme
+# random_tf2_post
-get a random post from r/tf2shitposterclub
+get a random post from tf2shitpostersclub, tf2 and tf2memes subreddit